When a child comes home from school with a massive bundle of homework, it's hard for a parent not to think, "When am I going to find time to do this?"

 2. When your child does homework, so should you

 If your child is reading, read the newspaper.
-If your child is doing math, balance your checkbook.
+If your child is doing math, balance your bills.
 That way, you let your child know that these skills are going to be essential later in life.

 3. Help your child manage frustration